percona/pmm/README.md

 1. Clone this repository.

-2. `cd pmm-doc/docs`
+2. `cd pmm-doc`

 3. `docker run --rm -it -v $(pwd):/docs perconalab/pmm-doc-md`

-4. Open `pmm-doc/site/index.html` in a browser to view the first page of documentation.
+4. Open `site/index.html` in a browser to view the first page of documentation.

 > **Tip**
+>
-> Documentation built this way has no styling because it is for hosting on percona.com.
+> Documentation built this way has no styling because it is intended for hosting on percona.com.
 > You can build a themed version for local viewing by changing the command in step 3 to:
+>
 > `docker run --rm -it -v $(pwd):/docs perconalab/pmm-doc-md mkdocs build -f mkdocs-preview.yml`

 ## Install Sphinx and extensions